Local Museums

 Old Essex farmhouse sits on Essex Marsh, boasts noted collection of American folk art.

-One of the finest regional museums in America, featuring the largest collection of paintings by the famous maritime painter Fitz Hugh Lane (1804-1865).
+One of the finest regional museums in America, featuring the largest collection of paintings by the famous maritime painter Fitz Henry Lane (1804-1865).

 You can relive Essex's shipbuilding roots through dioramas, full scale construction displays, hands-on exhibits, video presentations and a real schooner.

-Built by American inventor John Jays Hammond Jr., this castle constructed in the 1920s houses an impressive medieval collection.
+Built by American inventor John Hays Hammond Jr., this castle constructed in the 1920s houses an impressive medieval collection.

 Small visitor center includes museum emphasizing Halibut Point's natural history and Cape Ann's historic granite quarrying industry.